 However, only 12 percent of agents surveyed reported working in a network judgment environment.
 Fifty-two percent of agents reported working in an “adherence” climate in which agents strictly follow policies and 35 percent work in an “individual judgment” climate, where the policy is to rely on your own judgment.

 #2 – Mine a workforce with a propensity for high job satisfaction.

-This approach to sourcing talent has never worked well when you consider turnover: an average annual turnover rate for a customer service representative is 29 percent and the average lifespan for a call center worker is approximately 3.3 years.
+This approach to sourcing talent has never worked well when you consider turnover: an average annual turnover rate for a customer service representative is 29 percent and the average lifespan for a contact center worker is approximately 3.3 years.

 The industry has an opportunity to stop this attrition—and save on costs associated with constantly sourcing and training new workers—by making the job more appealing.

-Call centers offering access to virtual agents have solved may of these issues, from cutting out commute time to offering radically flexible schedules and self-directed management of their independent businesses rather than heavy-handed employee supervision.
+contact centers offering access to virtual agents have solved may of these issues, from cutting out commute time to offering radically flexible schedules and self-directed management of their independent businesses rather than heavy-handed employee supervision.